Skip to main navigation Skip to search Skip to main content

 Personal profile

-Prof. Doron Israeli received his PhD in Business Administration (Sub-Plan: Accounting) from Stanford University.
-Prof. Israeli also holds an MS degree in Statistics from Stanford University and a BA degree in Economics, Accounting, and Management from Tel-Aviv University (with the highest distinction; 97/100).
-During his BA studies, Prof. Israeli participated in The Adi Lautman Special Program for Outstanding Students at Tel Aviv University.
+Prof. Doron Israeli obtained his PhD in Business Administration and MS in Statistics from Stanford University.
+His academic journey began with a BA in Economics, Accounting, and Business Management from Tel-Aviv University, where he graduated with the highest distinction (GPA 97/100).
+In recognition of his academic excellence, Prof. Israeli was admitted to The Adi Lautman Special Program for Outstanding Students at Tel-Aviv University, a distinction awarded to a select group of exceptional students.

 Publications